This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Compass Surveying”.

 Explanation: While reading a compass, sometimes needle might be slightly deviated from magnetic North.
 It can be due to any weather conditions, magnetic objects nearby.
 It has to be corrected to get accurate readings.

-Explanation: Isogonic line passes through points of same declination.
+Explanation: Isogonic line passes through points of the same declination.
 Agonic line passes through points of zero declination.
 Other options are invalid.

 c) Focussing prism